Prima Donna DirectorAnyone else see the new trailer? It looks... kinda entertaining, actually.

 "Urge to thump... rising." -Fighteer

-I think I'm having funHOLY SH*T that looks good Seeing the Rock and Bruce Willis, The freaking Cobra Commander and Snake Eyes slicing up ninjas on a FREAKIN Mountain Makes this film for me.
+JUST WHO THE HELL DO YOU THINK I AM?!?!?HOLY SH*T that looks good Seeing the Rock and Bruce Willis, The freaking Cobra Commander and Snake Eyes slicing up ninjas on a FREAKIN Mountain Makes this film for me.
 Screw the Rise of Cobra I'm going for Retaliation.

 I see the Awesomeness.Looks good.